mmilojevic-dev/blog-app/README.md

 ## Getting Started

 ### Environment variables
-- Rename `.env.example` file to `.env` and fill the required values (heads-up, in production - following values should not be contained by a public repository)
+- Copy `.env.example` and rename the copy to `.env` and fill the required values (heads-up, in production - following values should not be contained by a public repository)
 - Set the `REACT_APP_CLIENT_URL` to your local development host and port (Vite default is `http://localhost:5173`)
 - Set the `REACT_APP_API_URL` to JSONPlaceholder url (which is `https://jsonplaceholder.typicode.com`)
 - Pay attention that on both values there SHOULD NOT be a trailing forward slash `/`